May 20, 2022

 Forget about the upfront costs of running a physical storefront, online stores have a very bright future, and you can be a part of it.

 Even if you’ve never built a website before, or have no idea what to sell, you can still set up an online store.
 The process isn’t for the faint of heart though.
-But those who are driven and don’t give up, creating a successful online store is surely possible.
+But those who are driven and don’t give up, setting up a shop is surely possible.

 Below you’ll learn how to start a complete online store from scratch.
-We’ll cover things like:
+We’ll cover all that you need to start an online store:

 What are you waiting for?
 Keep reading, so you can start your eCommerce empire today.

-To build an eCommerce website you’re going to need a domain name and web hosting.
-If you don’t know what you’re going to sell, then you might want to buy a domain a bit later.
+To build an eCommerce website from scratch, you’re going to need a domain name and web hosting.
+If you don’t know what you’re going to sell, then you might want to perform a domain name search a bit later.
 But, keep this section in mind once you’ve thought of the perfect name.

 There are many options for building an online store.
 For example, using services like Shopify and Wix is quite a common pick.
 Or, you can take the self-hosted approach and build out your site using WooCommerce or a similar eCommerce platform.